croepha/the-bike-shed/README.md

 A: It's mostly out of lazyness at this point, we might fix this if there is interest.
 It's a similar situation to "Why does everything run as root".
 Everything is already inside a container, why does it matter where it is inside of that?
-There some actual advantages, albeit minor:
+There are some actual advantages, albeit minor:
   - Fixed paths make debugging easier, if something is always in the same place, you don't have to go hunt for it
   - Collaberation is easier, homogenous environments make it easier to catch people up on eachother's envrironments, and you can copy/paste commands...